AFM BIO

 General Information

-The instrument allows to characterise of a maximum lateral dimension of 100 µm x 100 µm, a maximum height of 10 µm, and it is equipped with a cantilever holder for conductometry measurements.
+This BIO Atomic Force Microscope (AFM) allows to characterise of a maximum lateral dimension of 100 µm x 100 µm, a maximum height of 10 µm, and it is equipped with a microfabricated cantilever – for conductometry measurements – that scans the sample surface.
+Interatomic forces(the force sensitivity of this instrument is pico-Newton range) cause cantilever deflection, which is detected by an optical beam-deflection system (laser + photodiode).
+A piezoelectric scanner provides sub-nanometer positioning in X-Y-Z axes: the scan speed is adjustable (seconds to minutes per image).
+This mechanism enables topographic imaging with nanometer lateral resolution and sub-nanometer vertical resolution.
 The optical microscope features magnification factors of 5x, 10x, 20x, 40x and maximum movements in the XY stage of 10 mm x 10 mm.
-Operational modes include non-contact mode, solid/liquid contact mode, solid/liquid tapping mode, solid/liquid with force spectroscopy; (Solid/Liquid) Nanolithography; Nano-Kelvin probe; and conductive-enhanced AFM.
+This BIO Atomic Force Microscope (AFM) operational modes include:

 Topographical analysis pf solid substrates and biological samples in liquid, nanolithography of rigid substrates, nanostimulation of cells.